Stern: Elliptical

-The visual unpopularity of Seppings's circular stern was soon rectified by Sir William Symonds.
+The visual unpopularity of Seppings's rounded stern was soon rectified by Sir William Symonds.
 In this revised stern, a set of straight post timbers (also called "whiskers", "horn timbers", or "fan tail timbers") stretches from the keel diagonally aft and upward.
 It rests on the top of the sternpost and runs on either side of the rudder post (thus creating the "helm port" through which the rudder passes) to a point well above the vessel's waterline.
 Whereas the timbers of the transom stern all heeled on the wing transom, the timbers of the elliptical stern all heel on the whiskers, to which they are affixed at a 45° angle (i.e., "canted") when viewed from overhead and decrease in length as they are installed aft until the curvature is complete.
 The finished stern has a continuous curved edge around the outside and is raked aft.

 Other names for the elliptical stern include a "counter stern", in reference to its very long counter, and a "cutaway stern".
 The elliptical stern began use during the age of sail, but remained very popular for both merchant and warships well into the nautical age of steam and through the first eight decades of steamship construction (roughly 1840–1920).
 Despite the design's leaving the rudder exposed and vulnerable in combat situations, many counter-sterned warships survived both World Wars, and stylish high-end vessels sporting them were coming off the ways into the 1950s, including the US-flagged sisters SS Constitution and SS Independence.